swisspost-yellowcube/wooyellowcube-docs/configuration.md

 * _Authentification file_: If the certificate authentication is used provide path to the certificate file on the server in this field \(relative to the folder of the WooYellowCube extension\).

-Enable **Lot management** if you are planning to send out batch products.
+Enable **Lot management** if you are planning to send out expiring products.

 Define how many days logs will be kept in the database in the **Logs** section.
 We suggest you start with 30 days and then reduce it if the amount of log items becomes an issue.